How to Become a Cybersecurity Consultant

 Consultancy firms help other companies strengthen their security measures by assisting them with setting up their security teams or by filling in their gaps with outsourced employees.
 When filling in the gaps of a company’s Security Operation Center (SOC), there is no one-size-fits-all solution.
 One company may need a penetration tester, while another may call for two analysts and an engineer.
 Because of this reality, security consultants from firms can come with a wide variety of titles and skillsets.

-Try your hand and dabble in cyber, we recommend our introductory cyber workshop to help you get acquainted.
+Try your hand and dabble in cyber, we recommend our Free Cybersecurity Prep Course to help you get acquainted.

 Are you ready to guide others?

 Whether the name of the game is beating the bad guys in an epic karate showdown, or figuring out how to implement effective cybersecurity solutions, everyone can benefit from a little informed guidance.
 The information security field is no doubt a challenging one, but with the challenges comes the reward of being able to help others.

 Although the consultant role may seem intimidating, several entry-level cybersecurity jobs can put you in a position to be an excellent cybersecurity guide.
 If you’ve already made it through one of our immersive programs, then you’ve probably already realized that you’re more of a cybersecurity expert than you first thought.
 If you have a passion for learning and a desire to help others, there’s a good chance that you’ll become someone’s cybersecurity kung fu master one day.